bouwe77/bouwe77.github.io/content/blog/how-and-why-to-start-with-content-creation/how-and-why-to-start-with-content-creation.md

 > A great way to start blogging is [GitHub Pages](https://pages.github.com/), as you are probably on GitHub anyway.
 I use it for my blog, and although I've built something custom, that is absolutely not necessary.

-If you like talking, but the idea of you being visible on someone else's screen is intimidating, start podcasting.
+If you like talking, but the idea of being visible on someone else's screen is intimidating, start podcasting.

 > A free, and very nice and simple platform is [Anchor.fm](https://anchor.fm).
 Me and [Rich](https://richstone.io) use it for our [Curious Coders Chronicles](https://anchor.fm/curious-coder) podcast, and it's great.
 It automates distributing your podcast to all of the well known platforms.
 To record your podcast you can just use local recording software, online meeting tools, or more dedicated tools like [Riverside](https://riverside.fm).
 >